-Every year people drown both at home and on holiday because they don’t take simple precautions.
+Every year people drown at home and on holiday because they don’t take simple precautions.
 We want people to enjoy the water safely.
-Please help to avoid another tragic summer this year by spreading the following water safety advice far and wide.
+Help us to reduce summer tragedies this year by spreading the following water safety advice.

-- Look out for lifeguards - if you’re looking for a place to cool off always find a lifeguarded swimming site
+- Look out for lifeguards - if you’re looking to enter the water, find a lifeguarded swimming-site

-- It’s colder than it looks - water at open water and inland sites is often much colder than it looks, cold water can affect your ability to swim and self-rescue
+- It’s colder than it looks - water is often much colder than it looks.
+Cold water can affect your ability to swim and self-rescue

-- Don’t go too far - always swim parallel to the shore, that way you’re never too far away from it.
+- Don’t go too far - always swim parallel to the shore

 - It’s stronger than it looks - currents in the water can be very strong.
-If you find yourself caught in a riptide don’t swim against it, you’ll tire yourself out.
+If you find yourself caught in a riptide don’t swim against it because you’ll tire yourself out.
 Swim with the current and call for help.

-- Bring a friend - always bring a friend when you go swimming so if anything goes wrong you’ve got someone there to help.
+- Bring a friend - always bring a friend when you go swimming so they can help if something goes wrong

-People inevitably spend more time in their homes and gardens, and when the temperatures rise, they’re enjoying paddling pools, hot tubs and residential swimming pools.
+People spend more time in their homes and gardens and, when the temperatures rise, they enjoy using paddling pools, hot tubs and swimming pools.